PaloAltoNetworks/terraform-provider-scm/docs/data-sources/address_object.md

 - `ip_range` (String) The IpRange param.
 - `ip_wildcard` (String) The IpWildcard param.
 - `name` (String) Alphanumeric string [ 0-9a-zA-Z._-].
 String length must not exceed 63 characters.
 - `tags` (List of String) Tags for address object.
 List must contain at most 64 elements.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 127 characters.
 - `tfid` (String) The Terraform ID.
 - `type` (String) The Type param.